 Image courtesy of Emina Čamdžic, BA Dip.
-Arch.
-MA
+Eng.
+Arch MA

 Nowadays it is a necessity to use digital tools and technology for working online and remotely, question is 'how does it feel that it's easier or harder than usual'?
 Changes in the meetings' schedules, project timeline, then phone meetings or online, in addition multiple conversations and e-mail etiquette has to be reconsidered, while the lack of support from neighboring residents towards online meetings and zoom conferences seems discouraging.